 Questions and areas of discussion for the Panel Session may be submitted by participants before the conference.

-The International Postgraduate Conference in Irish Studies, hosted by the Centre for IrishStudies at Charles University in Prague, invites paper proposals on the topic of “Voices from the Margins: Ireland Seen and Unseen.”
+CALL FOR PAPERS The International Postgraduate Conference in Irish Studies, hosted by the Centre for IrishStudies at Charles University in Prague, invites paper proposals on the topic of “Voices from the Margins: Ireland Seen and Unseen.”
 The biannual conference aims to offer space for productive discussion between graduate students working in Irish Studies, including those whose background extends beyond the literary context.

 In recent decades, the previously monolithic landscape of Irish Studies has become more and more inclusive.
 Women’s writing has been in focus for many years now, with recent publications such as Deirdre Flynn and Ciara L. Murphy’s edited volume Austerity and Irish Women’s Writing and Culture, 1980–2020 (2022) and Claire Bracken and Tara Harney-Mahajan’s edited collection Post-Celtic Tiger Ireland and Contemporary Women’s Writing: Feminist Interventions and Imaginings (2021), showing that there is still more to be said.
 Migration and contested hybrid identities at home and abroad continuously serve as the topic of Irish historical, (auto-)biographical, and fictional publications.
 Own-voices narratives by authors like Melatu Uche Okorie and academic studies like Pilar Villar Argáiz’s LiteraryVisions of Multicultural Ireland: The Immigrant in Contemporary Irish Literature (2016) have been important contributions to the area of Irish studies.
 Interestingly, it is in the areas of young adult literature and genre fiction, that we tend to find the most diverse cast of characters, including stories focused on LGBTQ+ characters.
 The recovery of old and discovery of new queer narratives is a vital part of the study of Ireland, which in 2015 became the first country to legalise same-sex marriage by popular vote.
 The Trans* Research Association of Ireland, founded in 2023, is one example of the exceptional work being done in the field of queer studies in connection to Ireland.
 We are looking for contributions on both dominant and overlooked voices and discourses in the field of Irish Studies, regardless of discipline, in order to open up conversations between Ireland seen and unseen.